 Affordability: Yes, LVMWD uses the term.
 Affordability is a measure of LVMWD customers' ability to pay for the essential services that they need.
+2. What should Metropolitan consider when defining these terms?

 Reliability is a measure of MWD's ability to meet current and future water demands of its Member Agencies without the need for extraordinary or emergency actions.